rapidstartup/agentics-hub-launcher/docs/ad-creator.md

 ### More details
 - For deeper configuration and supported providers, consult the vendor-managed auth docs (Composio/Rube).
 The UI stays neutral; only the backend needs the managed-auth and proxy URLs.

+State passed during Connect
+- The connect URL state includes `{ uid, toolkit, clientId }` so your backend or auth provider can associate tokens with the selected client.

 ## Mastra
 Local dev: